 RESPONSE TO REQUEST FOR EXAMINATION OF PUBLIC RECORDS

 The district will either grant or deny a person’s request to examine or copy public records within three (3) working days of the date of the receipt of the request for examination or copying.
-If it is determined by employees of the district that a longer period of time is needed to locate or retrieve the public records, the district will notify the requestor in writing and will provide the public records to the person no later than ten (10) working days following the person’s request.
+If it is determined by employees of the district that a longer period of time is needed to locate or retrieve the public records, the district will notify the requestor in writing and will provide the public records to the person no later than ten (10) working days following the person’s request, if the person is an Idaho resident, and no later than twenty-one (21) working days following a request from a non-resident.

 If it is determined the existing electronic record requested will first have to be converted to another electronic format by the district or by a third party and that such conversion cannot be completed within ten (10) working days, the district will notify the requestor in writing.
 The district will provide the converted public record at a time mutually agreed upon between the district and the requester, with due consideration given to any limitations that may exist due to the process of conversion or due to the use of a third party to make the conversion.